 COVID-19 Vaccines Help Protect Against Serious COVID Illness and Long COVID

-- Everyone aged 5 years and older should get 1 updated COVID-19 vaccine, at least two months after getting the last dose of any COVID-19 vaccine
+- Everyone 5 years and older should get 1 dose of an updated COVID-19 vaccine to protect against serious illness from COVID-19.

 Paying for the Updated COVID-19 Vaccines